 Such play enhances emerging cognitive, language, and mathematics skills.
 Learning words to describe the relative positions of the boxes and cylinders develops spatial awareness.
 And sets the stage for geometry.
 Think of the concepts being explored: small, medium, and large.
 Smaller and larger, shorter and taller.
 Lighter and heavier.
 Inside and outside.
 On top of, in the middle, on the bottom.

 Wooden toys are classic and durable, apt to withstand rigorous play and be handed down to the next generation.
 That said, sturdy plastic nesting and stacking toys invite sand and water play that would be ill advised with their wooden counterparts.

-Children explore volume as they fill and spill the 10 round, graduated, plastic Ambi Building Beakers.
+Children explore volume as they fill and spill the 10 round, graduated, plastic baby stacking beakers.
 Pouring sand or water from a smaller into a larger beaker demonstrates differences in volume.
 The child readily discovers that what fills one beaker is too little or too much for another.
 Experimentation may lead to discovering how many of the smallest beakers are needed to fill the largest.

 Developmental Age Matters

 How far a child goes with such experimentation varies with developmental age and personal interest.
 The play and learning development of a one-year-old obviously differs from that of a three-year-old.
 Dropping the smallest beaker into a larger one, then dumping the smaller one out, over and over again, is appropriate beginning play.
 Learning simple concepts-empty and full, in and out, small and large-lays the foundation for more complex learning.
 Nesting and stacking require differentiating sizes and ordering the beakers to fit one inside the other or one atop the other.
 Repetition further solidifies concept acquisition and readies the child for taking the next step in learning mathematics.